FishersCreek/scheduler/README.md

 Access to the [WhatsApp Business Platform API](https://business.whatsapp.com/developers/developer-hub/), as you will need an API key and a phone number ID.

-\*\*NOTE: You will need to also create the "ministry_reminder" template message in the WhatsApp API dashboard.
-See [these instructions](https://www.facebook.com/business/help/2055875911147364?id=2129163877102343)
+**NOTE: You will need to also create the "ministry_reminder" template message in the WhatsApp API dashboard.
+See [these instructions](https://www.facebook.com/business/help/2055875911147364?id=2129163877102343)**
+**NOTE: Your API key needs to be permanent.
+The default one supplied is for short sessions.
+[Here](https://developers.facebook.com/docs/whatsapp/business-management-api/get-started#1--acquire-an-access-token-using-a-system-user-or-facebook-login) are the instructions.**.